 GEC has developed successful cereal and oilseed working relationships with agricultural businesses and farmers alike.
 It continues to explore off shore opportunities integrated along with the development of a vessel program.
 Whenever a commercial opportunity exists, GEC has supplied appropriate quantities of grain and oilseed products at competitive prices.
 Through relationships established with the local transportation industry including a recent marine presence in Summerside and, access to local harbor storage via the Halifax Elevator system, GEC has more than doubled its capacity in the last decade.
 Increased volumes of P.E.I. based storage under the control of GEC is under investigation as it is seen as being more cost effective.
 GEC provides quality services to hundreds of producers and strives where possible to operate a low cost operation on a strong commercial basis.

 GEC has also strengthened its connectivity to national grain marketing & brokerage organizations.
 It supports the efforts of the regional Atlantic Grains Council by collecting a research levy and helping to design and implement plant breeding and agronomy projects.
-In order to take the pressure off the local feed market, GEC continues to search for new export volume based opportunities aimed at identifying profitable crop prospects.
-Crops such as malt barley are being examined and enhanced oat varieties into differentiated markets may offer future contract opportunities.
-As well, food safety and sustain ability standards are being evaluated to ensure continued market access.
-Growers are reminded that emerging opportunities for newer crops such as corn, and soybeans, barley or oats must meet stringent export standards.
-GEC customers should also realize that corn competes with soybeans for both space, and drying capacity at harvest.
+In order to take the pressure off the local feed market, GEC continues to search for new export opportunities aimed at identifying profitable crop prospects.
+Differentiated winter wheat markets may offer future contract opportunities.
+As well, food safety and sustain ability standards are being monitored as a means to ensure continued market access.
+To reiterate, Growers are once again reminded that emerging opportunities for crops such as corn, and soybeans, barley or oats must meet stringent export standards.
+Also, corn competes with soybeans for both storage space, and drying capacity at harvest.